The Common Application Instructions

 Transfer College Report and Academic Evaluators

-Listed below are points of information for Counseling, Dean of Students office, students, and faculty for the 2015-2016 Common Application cycle:
+Listed below are points of information for Counseling, Dean of Students office, students, and faculty for the Common Application:

 - This form is not required at all schools.
 At most CA Common Application Schools this form is optional.
 Students should check with each campus directly to determine whether this report is required.